phalcon/documentation/docs/forms.md

 - If yes, check the form's whitelist array.
 If the element exists there, it will not be changed
 - The value of the element (from the `data` array) will be sanitized based on the defined filters (if any)
 - Call any setters on the `entity` if present
 - Assign the value to the property with the same name on the `entity`.

-Once the `bind()` process finishes, the modified `entity` will be passed in the `beforeValidation` event (if events are enabled) and after that all the validators will be called on the form using the modified `entity` object.
+Once the `bind()` process finishes, the modified `entity` will be passed in the `beforeValidation` event (if events are enabled) and after that, all the validators will be called on the form using the modified `entity` object.

 !!! info "NOTE"